muhdhares/aws-three-tier-architecture-with-terraform/README.md

 * Backend EC2 instances
 * Internal ALB
 * Amazon RDS
+###Nat Gateway

+Used for:

+* SSH access to private EC2 and to connect private resources with internet

 This setup ensures backend systems are not directly reachable from the internet.